 On the condition that line 1 needs to be interdependent with line 5 (by means of correlation), line 2 must change to masculine and exchange positions with line 1.
 When line 2 changes to masculine, the lower trigram becomes Kan and exhibits sincerity and trust.
-Afterward line 1 can be in correlation with line 5 by exchanging positions with line 2, and the lower trigram changes to Zhen (to move, the thunder) which represents a ritual vessel.
-In combination with the inner lower trigram Kun (earth), it can be regarded as a ceramic jar.
+Afterward line 1 can be in correlation with line 5 by exchanging positions with line 2, and the lower trigram changes to Zhen (to move, thunder) which represents a ritual vessel.
+In combination with the inner lower trigram Kun1 (earth), it can be regarded as an earthenware pot.
 Although it appears plain, it is full of water from the upper trigram Kan, as if brimming with sincerity and trust.

 Line 1 at the beginning phase of hexagram Bi is like a person newly introduced into the society of intimate interdependence, but without credit.
 What he needs to do is build sincerity and trust, which is a long process.
 It progresses gradually, from his neighbourhood (line 2), to his town (the lower trigram), and then to the king (line 5).
 Therefore line 1 must approach line 2 with sincerity and trust so that line 2 will respond with sincerity and trust in turn.
 By changing line 2 to masculine, the lower trigram becomes Kan and then it can reach the palace (position 5, the target of intimate interdependence and a place of sincerity and trust).
 In the process, sincerity and trust accrue more and more, which is another form of good fortune.